Matthew Brown, MSW RSW

 • Contact

 Family members, caregivers, parents, and spouses play essential roles in the overall functioning and relational health of the family system.
-When a loved one’s substance use or related behaviours become overwhelming, family members may experience significant emotional and psychological strain.
-It is common for them to struggle with maintaining a sense of safety, balance, and personal well‑being while also attempting to provide care and support.
+When a loved one’s substance use or related behaviors become overwhelming, family members may experience significant emotional and psychological strain.
+It is common for them to struggle with maintaining a sense of safety, balance, and personal well-being while also attempting to provide care and support.
+Seeking counseling for caregivers facing these challenges can be beneficial, as it helps parents and caregivers develop and maintain healthy boundaries, identify patterns of enabling versus supportive behaviors, and learn coping strategies for self-care, conflict resolution, and building parent confidence.

-What Counselling Can Help With:
+What Counseling Can Help With:

-- Developing, setting and maintaining healthy boundaries
+- Developing, setting, and maintaining healthy boundaries

 - Coping strategies

-- Identifying enabling versus supportive behaviours
+- Identifying enabling versus supportive behaviors

 - Conflict resolution

-- Strengthen parent confidence
+- Strengthening parent confidence

 Copyright © 2026 Matthew Brown, MSW RSW - All Rights Reserved.